tjhorner/gtfs-janitor/docs/import-profile.md

 ### `name`

-A descriptive name for the config, usually the name of the transit agency.
+A descriptive name for the profile, usually the name of the transit agency.

 ### `candidateNodeFilter`